Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * OpenSSL fixed (heartbleed,...)
 * Chrome: Audio Fingerprinting not possible Firefox: **not tested (yet) - need feedback!**
 * Tor (several fingerprints still possible, it's on the todo and will be fixed soon)
-* Java/Adobe Flash, both are dying -> HTML5 -> canvas
+* Java/Adobe Flash, both are dying -> HTML5
 * HTML5 several stuff like Canvas, Font, ... (will never be fixed, use addons)
 * Cookies in general are not fixable since your page may need it, Amazon for shopping as an example (addons/filter-lists may help to whitelist).
 * CPU, mouswheel fingerprinting which needs to be fixed also within the OS (still open)